 Anyway, in his quest to find the ideal Music Server, the friend auditioned the best servers and streamers that are currently available and since I had already been doing the same thing for over a decade, we decided to join forces and compare the best of the best.
 I went over there with my Antipodes K50 and my accumulated knowledge and, well, let’s say that I was in for a surprise.

 With the MU1, the goal was to set a new benchmark in music player design, not only in terms of sophistication but also in terms of sound quality.
 Grimm Audio selected Roon for the user interface and the associated audio engine for file- and stream playback.
 An alternative User Interface and audio engine will be added later.
 Music can be sourced from streaming services such as Qobuz and Tidal as well as from an external NAS or a USB thumb drive.
-Ideally, though, music is added to an internal SSD that can be ordered in a 2TB or 8TB size.
+Streaming from Qobuz sounds superb and in many cases identical to local playback.
+Local music can be added to an internal SSD that can be ordered in a 2TB or 8TB size.

-Based around a Linux computer system that runs the Roon Core server component, the actual core of the MU1 is an in-house-designed FPGA interface board.
-Whereas many competing products use standard oscillators for FPGA’s, Grimm uses a very high-quality Tentlabs oscillator for this task while using an ultra-low jitter proprietary Grimm audio oscillator as the main audio clock.
+Arguably, the actual core of the MU1 is its custom-designed FPGA interface board.
+Whereas many competing products use standard oscillators for FPGAs, Grimm uses a very high-quality Tentlabs oscillator for this task while using an ultra-low jitter proprietary Grimm audio oscillator as the main audio clock.
 The Grimm clock and associated circuitry are encapsulated in a fully shielded box.

 The MU1 plays all the file formats that Roon supports, such as WAV and FLAC, and it has native support of PCM formats up to 8x the base rate (8FS or “DXD”) and of DSD formats up to DSD256.
 The FPGA processor will upsample 1FS and 2FS sources to 4FS and it will downsample 8FS and DSD or DXD formats to 4FS.
 In other words, there is no fixed sample rate and the used rate depends on the input rate.
 For instance, 44.1kHz will be output as 176.4, and 48kHz will be output as 192kHz while 96kHz will also be output as 192kHz.
 An input signal of 192kHz remains unchanged while higher sample rates will be downsampled.